Welcome to the Artist Toolbox

 Obviously there is no end to what you could do in terms of drumming-up a crowd once in Prague but one thing we highly recommend that all companies do is to promote each other.
 End of show announcements such as 'the next show in this theatre is...' or 'head over to XXX and see our friends show...' etc. work very well.
 Audiences rely on, and are actively looking for, ideas of what to see next – word of mouth plays a big part.
 It’s quite usual at Fringes to even recommend audiences to spread the word if they liked your show!
 Get out there and see other shows and work out ways to cooperate in terms of distribution etc. Exit flyering, giving info to or performing excerpts to the audiences of other shows that may attract a similar crowd to yours as they enter or leave the theatres is invaluable.
 Prague Fringe is a relatively intimate festival and you will very quickly get to meet and know the other companies that are performing and the festival staff – make use of that!

-Keep your flyer distribution network active around town (unfortunately this may involve several stops in the coffee shops and bars of the city as word of mouth cannot be underestimated!)
+Keep your flyer distribution network active around town.
 A polite hello (even in English) and 'is it ok?' should suffice... say it’s the Fringe Festival!
 Also saying it’s theatre or comedy will help.
-(Companies should avoid putting flyers in the wooden or wire racks in bars and cafes, these are chargeable sites and anything left there may be thrown out by their owners.)

 In 2002 it became illegal to hand out flyers on the streets of Prague – do so at your own risk!
 Doing so in queues at Fringe venues is fine.